pieropls/MCProj-Coupling/README.md

    - Corenflos, A. and Särkkä, S. (2022). *The Coupled Rejection Sampler*. [arXiv](https://arxiv.org/abs/2201.09585).
    - Thorisson, H. (2000). *Coupling, Stationarity, and Regeneration*.
 Springer.

-## 📌 How to Use
+## How to Use

-1. **Clone this repository** to your local machine.
+1. Clone this repository to your local machine.
-2. Open the Jupyter Notebook `Coupling.ElMamoune.NY.Pelosi.ipynb`.
+2. Navigate to the root directory and open the Jupyter notebook `Coupling-code.ipynb`.
-3. Run each section in order.
+3. Run the notebook sequentially.
+Some cells may take up to 2 minutes depending on the algorithm and settings.
-4. Adjust parameters (dimensions, distributions, number of samples) as desired.
+4. You can customize parameters such as dimension, target distribution, and number of samples directly within the notebook.
-5. Observe the outputs: acceptance probabilities, run times, coupling probabilities, and other statistics.
+5. Results include visualizations of acceptance rates, coupling probabilities, and runtime comparisons.

-## 📝 Final Grade
+## Final Grade

-We received a final grade of *XX.XX*/20, equivalent to a *X.X*/4.0 GPA.
+We received a final grade of **XX.XX/20**, which corresponds to a **X.X/4.0 GPA**.